Tabs of the United States Army: President's Hundred

-The President's Hundred Tab is a marksmanship tab which is authorized for soldiers who qualify among the top 100 scoring competitors in the President's Match held annually at the National Rifle Matches at Camp Perry, Ohio.
-This is a permanent award which will stay with the individual; there is no annual requirement to maintain the President's Hundred Tab.
-Most competitors will compete each year to ensure that less qualified individuals do not receive the tab.
+The President's Hundred tab is a marksmanship tab which is authorized for soldiers who qualify among the top-scoring 100 competitors in the President's Match held annually at the National Rifle Matches at Camp Perry, Ohio.
+This is a permanent award which will stay with the individual; there is no annual requirement to maintain the President's Hundred tab.
+Most competitors will compete each year to ensure that less-qualified individuals do not receive the tab.

-On 27 May 1958, the National Rifle Association requested the Deputy Chief of Staff for Personnel's approval of a tab for presentation to each member of the "President's Hundred."
+On 27 May 1958, the National Rifle Association of America requested the Deputy Chief of Staff for Personnel's approval of a tab for presentation to each member of the "President's Hundred."
 The NRA's plan was to award the cloth tab together with a metal tab during the 1958 National Matches.
-The cloth tab was of high level interest and approved for wear on the uniform on 3 March 1958.
+The cloth tab was approved for wear on the uniform on 3 March 1958.

 A full-color embroidered tab of yellow 4+1/4 in long and 5/8 in high, with the word "President's Hundred" centered in 1/4 in high green letters.
 The metal replica is 2 in wide.

 Jungle

-The Jungle Expert Badge was often worn by graduates of the Jungle Operations Training Center (JOTC) at Fort Sherman until the school became inactive in 1999.
+The Jungle Expert badge was often worn by graduates of the Jungle Operations Training Center (JOTC) at Fort Sherman until the school became inactive in 1999.
 The badge was authorized for wear by soldiers assigned to U.S. Army South who graduate from JOTC but the badge was never recognized Army-wide.

-In 2014, the JOTC was reopened in Hawaii and the Jungle Expert Badge was revitalized as a tab which is authorized for wear by soldiers who complete the course and are assigned to the U.S. Army Pacific area of responsibility.
+In 2013, JOTC was reopened in Hawaii and the Jungle Expert badge was revitalized as a tab which is authorized for wear by soldiers who complete the course and are assigned to the U.S. Army Pacific area of responsibility and or units who fall under their operational control.
 However, the revitalized tab now simply reads 'Jungle' instead of 'Jungle Expert'.
-Other graduates of the course receive the tab as a souvenir.